BCARS/bcarsdotorg/content/meetings/2025/bcars-minutes-2025-06-05.md

 **Bloody Run Float** - Discussion about flooding and conditions affecting the event.

-**County Funding** - Llloyd K3QNT presented an update.
+**County Funding** - Lloyd K3QNT presented an update.
 K3QNT did discuss county funding with the commissioners recently, but will follow back up.

 **Repeater Update** - There is an potential offer for a free repeater in exchange for some antenna access.
 KB3DFZ will follow up and see what can be arranged.